niran/larpcoin-toolkit/README.md

 The gamemaster chooses how players will control the slowlock.
 The simplest options are:

 * **House of Players**: Active players make decisions.
 Each player's NFT gives them a vote until it expires.
 One person, one vote.
 By default, the House of Players can spend the larpcoins released from the slowlock.
 * **House of Future Players**: Decisions are made by players who hold larpcoins to use in the future.
 One larpcoin, one vote.
 (Future players should be active players, too!)
-By default, the House of Future Players can modify the slowlock, modify the player NFT, and control the initial liquidity of larpcoins.
+By default, the House of Future Players can modify the slowlock, modify the player NFT, and generally everything except spending larpcoins.

 Both houses are represented by [Governor](https://docs.tally.xyz/knowledge-base/tally/governor-framework) contracts, and proposals are managed with [Tally](https://www.tally.xyz/).
 You should rename the houses to fit with the lore of your larpcoin!